 APSE First Vice President

-The 25 staffers, whose names are listed below in the results portion of this story, will be presented a first-place plaque at the 2017 APSE banquet.
+The Times staff won for a five-part entry on the elite athletes who competed in the Rio Olympics.
+They will be presented a first-place plaque at the 2017 APSE banquet.
 The banquet and awards dinner concludes the June APSE Summer Conference in New Orleans.

-Sports editors in the Long Video category submitted a total of 19 entries this year.
+Sports editors submitted a total of 26 entries in the Multimedia category this year.
 The contest is open to APSE members.
 Click here to join.

 Contest chair Jeff Rosen and fellow APSE officers Tommy Deas, John Bednarowski and Robert Gagliardi numbered each entry, assuring they had been stripped of headlines, graphics, bylines and any other element that would identify the writer or news organization.

 In February, preliminary judges at the APSE Winter Conference in Lake Buena Vista, Fla., and off-site around the country selected a top 10 in this category, with each judge ranking the entries in order from 1 to 10 separately on a secret ballot.
-Entries were given 10 points for a first-place vote, nine points for second and so on down to one point for a 10th-place vote.
+Entries were given 10 points for a first-place vote, 9 points for second and so on down to one point for a 10th-place vote.
 The final 10 were then given to a second judging group, which ranked the entries 1-10 in the same fashion.
-The winner and final rankings were determined by tallying the ballots.
+The winner and final rankings are determined by tallying the two sets of ballots.

-In the Long Video category, entries over two minutes in length were judged on their strength of storytelling.
-Visual and auditory quality were also considered.
+In the Multimedia category, entries are judged on the strength of storytelling.
+Visual and auditory quality are also considered.

-Here is the top 10, with links to writers’ Twitter pages (where applicable), APSE member websites and winning entries.
+The top 10 are listed below with links where possible to writers’ Twitter pages, APSE member websites and winning entries.